What you need to know about visiting Lake Louise, Canada, with kids

 - Distance: 3 km return

 - Trailhead: The Fairmont Chateau Lake Louise boatshed

-If you are getting up early to come here, one of these easy/moderate hikes would probably be enough with smaller children but there are a number of other more challenging hikes you can do if you feel they are up to it like the Plain of Six Glaciers.
+If you are getting up early to come here, one of these easy/moderate hikes would probably be enough with smaller children but there are several other more challenging hikes you can do if you feel they are up to it like the Plain of Six Glaciers.
 More information on hikes around Lake Louise can be found on the Banff & Lake Louise tourism site.

 Kayaking on Lake Louise

 If you are wanting to go kayaking at Lake Louise, there are a few things you should be aware of.

 The kayak rentals are run by the hotel which means that guests get priority (with a separate queue for them).
 You can’t reserve kayaks so it is on a first-come, first-serve basis and you may have quite a long wait in peak season.

 When we were there at the beginning of August, the kayak rental place opened at 8.30.
 We didn’t see the queue of people because we had already set off on our hike up to the Fairview Lookout, but when we came down at 9 am, all of the kayaks were already out on the lake and there was a queue.